• Skip to primary navigation

 Who the Chase Sapphire Reserve® is Best For

-Another advantage of this card is that the car rental insurance is the primary insurance.
+Another advantage of this card is that the car rental insurance is primary insurance.
 That means when you use the card to pay for your rental and decline the collision damage waiver from the car rental company, the card can cover damages to your rental vehicle.
-Most credit card companies offer secondary car rental insurance, which only kicks in when the other driver's insurance is exhausted or nonexistent.
+Most credit card companies offer secondary car rental insurance, which only kicks in when the other driver’s insurance is exhausted or nonexistent.
 You may not have to file a claim with your insurance company if your card offers primary rental insurance.
-However, if you or someone else is injured, that's still on you–it doesn't cover liability.
+However, if you or someone else is injured, that’s still on you–it doesn’t cover liability.

 Who the The Platinum Card® from American Express is Best For

-Some cardmembers report that American Express has great customer service and that if you're ever without access to cash or credit cards in some other country, Amex can overnight you a card and provide other services as well.
-American Express also offers cell phone protection, up to $800 a year.
+Some cardmembers report that American Express has great customer service and that if you’re ever without access to cash or credit cards in some other country, Amex can overnight you a card and provide other services as well.
+American Express also offers cell phone protection for up to $800 a year.
 If you travel at least a few times a year and can make use of a few of the benefits and credits, American Express is a great card.

 But if you want solid travel benefits for less money, you may also consider the Capital One Venture X Rewards Credit Card.